gabrielpsp/Rom-Inspector-pak/README.md

 Dependencies: Relies on BusyBox core utils, minui-list, and jq, which are lightweight and typically included in custom firmwares and pak.

 Credits
 Created with passion by Gabrielpsp for the retro gaming community.
-Designed for TrimUI Brick and other custom firmware-based handhelds running NextUI, OnionOS, or similar environments.
+Designed for TrimUI Brick running NextUI OS.